dotnet/AspNetCore.Docs/aspnetcore/tutorials/signalr.md

 ---
-title: "Get started with SignalR on ASP.NET Core"
+title: Get started with SignalR on ASP.NET Core
 author: tdykstra
 description: In this tutorial, you create a chat app that uses SignalR for ASP.NET Core.
 monikerRange: '>= aspnetcore-2.1'
 ms.author: tdykstra
 ms.custom: mvc
-ms.topic: tutorial
 ms.date: 08/31/2018
 uid: tutorials/signalr